wirljordan/x-alerts-mvp/X_AUTH_SETUP.md

 When deploying to production:

-1. Update your Twitter app's callback URL to your production domain
+1. Update your X app's callback URL to your production domain
 2. Update `NEXTAUTH_URL` to your production URL
 3. Generate a new `NEXTAUTH_SECRET` for production
 4. Set all environment variables in your hosting platform